For all your legal challenges...

 While only a minority of organisations (6 per cent) have a standalone mental health policy, there have been small increases this year in the proportion reporting that mental health is part of another policy or that they are developing a policy, and most organisations are taking some action to manage employee mental health at work.

 What Can Employers Do to Promote Employees' Health and Wellbeing?

-Unhappy, demoralised employees are more likely to take time off work.
-Workplace stress is a common cause of long-term sickness among non-manual workers.
+Clearly, awareness of mental health issues and supporting workers who are experiencing problems is vital to promoting employees' health and wellbeing.
+Having policies in place that acknowledge these issues that are well understood can help in this regard.
 Creating a friendly working environment, where staff feel valued as part of a team and where flexible, ‘family friendly’ policies are in force is likely to pay dividends, keeping absenteeism to a minimum.

-To manage absence effectively, make sure staff are well informed as to your sickness policy and procedures.
-Make sure these are seen to be followed and keep accurate records.
-These must be kept for at least three years after the appropriate financial year-end.
+When staff are off sick, their absence should be managed effectively.
+Make sure they are well informed as to your sickness policy and procedures and that these are seen to be followed and accurate records are kept.
+These must be retained for at least three years after the appropriate financial year-end.